From the UC Blogosphere...

 UC Master Gardener Program of Contra Costa County

-Help Desk of the UC Master Gardener Program of Contra Costa County (ECS)
+Help Desk of the UC Master Gardener Program of Contra Costa County (JMA)

 Note: The UC Master Gardeners Program of Contra Costa's Help Desk is available year-round to answer your gardening questions.
 Except for a few holidays, we're open every week, Monday through Thursday for walk-ins from 9:00 am to Noon at 75 Santa Barbara Road, 2d Floor, Pleasant Hill, CA 94523, although we will be moving this spring.
 We will notify you if/when that occurs.
 We can also be reached via telephone: (925)646-6586, email: firstname.lastname@example.org, or on the web at http://ccmg.ucanr.edu/Ask_Us/ MGCC Blogs can be found at http://ccmg.ucanr.edu/HortCoCo/ You can also subscribe to the Blog (http://ucanr.edu/blogs/CCMGBlog/)

 Oh, that praying mantis!
 Oh, that jumping spider!
 When you attend the UC Davis Bohart Museum of Entomology's open house on...

 It was so well-deserved.
 Internationally known honey bee guru Eric Mussen, Extension apiculturist emeritus, drew a rousing,...